madiraa/floodthehate/README.md

 ## 🚀 How to Use

-1. Visit the live site.
+1. Visit the live site yourfullofhate.xyz/
 2. Click the “Send Fake Tips” button to send am email to their tipline.
 3. Send them **fake tips**, **spam**, or **fun nonsense** to clog their hateful call.
 4. Share the live site with friends, drop it in your favorite lgbtq+ loving digitial spaces or your family group chat!